Hozukii/linked-blog-starter-md/Physics/B. The particulate nature of matter/B.1 Thermal Energy transfers.md

 - In solids and liquids, the electrical forces keeps them from moving apart or moving closer together.
 - If the average separation of the particles in a solid or liquid increases, so too does their potential energy(and the total internal energy of the substance)
 - In gasses however, forces between molecules are usually negligible.
+# Heat
+- **Heat** - energy that is transferred from one body to another as resulf of a difference in temperature
+- Energy transferred from a hot to a cold body by heating increases the internal energy of the cold body.
+- Work done on the particles of a substance increases potential energy of the particles, and so increases internal energy
 # Thermal energy
 - Thermal energy is the transfer of energy because of a temperature difference
 - There are three principal ways in which thermal energy can be transferred: